hayderimran7/jenkins-ci.org-docker/README.md

 If your volume is inside a container - you can use ```docker cp $ID:/var/jenkins_home``` command to extract the data.
 Note that some symlinks on some OSes may be converted to copies (this can confuse jenkins with lastStableBuild links etc)

+# Setting the number of executors

+You can specify and set the number of executors of your Jenkins instance via the `init.groovy` file.
+By default its set to 10 executors, so when you build the image and run the container, you will see 10 executors set on Jenkins.

 # Attaching build executors

 You can run builds on the master (out of the box) but if you want to attach build slave servers: make sure you map the port: ```-p 50000:50000``` - which will be used when you connect a slave agent.